grafana/loki/docs/sources/setup/upgrade/_index.md

 ###### Resource type changed for read target in Simple Scalable deployment mode

-The inroduction of the `backend` target allows for the `read` target to run as Kubernetes Deployment resource.
+The introduction of the `backend` target allows for the `read` target to run as Kubernetes Deployment resource.
-The new jsonnet files reflect this change, thus upgrading might result in coexisting Deplpyment and StatefulSet for the `read` component, so be sure to do a clean-up.
+The new jsonnet files reflect this change, thus upgrading might result in coexisting Deployment and StatefulSet for the `read` component, so be sure to do a clean-up.

 ## 2.8.0